aklump/web_package/README.md

 ###Testing A Version Schema
 To test this script against your version schema, you may call `bump test`.
+The arguments are as follows, in this order:

-The arguments the follow are: the version string to test, the expected outcome of a bump for: patch, minor, major, alpha, beta, rc.
+1. the version string to test
+2. the expected outcome of a bump for: patch
+3. ...minor
+3. ...major
+3. ...alpha
+3. ...beta
+3. ...rc

 Here is an example:

     $ bump test 1.0 1.0.1 1.1 2.0 1.1-alpha1 1.1-beta1 1.1-rc1

     patch: 1.0 --> 1.0.1  [OK]
     minor: 1.0 --> 1.1  [OK]
     major: 1.0 --> 2.0  [OK]